Importance Sparsification for Sinkhorn Algorithm: Theoretical Results

-where $c_5>0$ is a constant depending on $c_1$, $c_2$, $c_3$, and $c_4$ only. \end{theorem}
+where $c_5>0$ is a constant depending on $c_1$, $c_2$, $c_3$, $c_4$, $c_a$, and $c_{\alpha}$ only. \end{theorem}

 We discuss the regularity conditions in Theorem~\ref{thm:sot}.
 Condition~(i) is naturally established when $\eps$ is relatively small.
 Indeed, non-diagonal entries of $\K$ go to zero quickly as the cost or distance increases, thus yielding a numerically sparse kernel matrix with a diagonal-like structure.
 Condition~(ii) requires $p_{ij}$ to be of the order $O(1/n^2)$, which can always be satisfied by combining the proposed sampling probability and uniform sampling probability linearly.
 Such a shrinkage strategy is common in subsampling literature, and we refer to \cite{ma2015statistical} and \cite{yu2022optimal} for more discussion.
 Condition~(iii) implies that the subsample size should be large enough, especially when the signal in $\K$ is weak (i.e., $\alpha$ is small).
 Under the condition~(iii), the upper bound of approximation error in \eqref{eq:ot-thm-ub} tends to zero in probability, which leads to the consistency of $\widetilde{\OT}_\eps(\a, \b)$ w.r.t. the entropic OT distance.
+Condition~(iv) imposes a mild marginal regularity together with bounded oscillations of the optimal dual potential.
 Moreover, consider a general case that $\|\K\|_2 = O(n)$, i.e., $\alpha = 1$, condition~(iii) indicates us to select $s=\tO(n)$ elements to construct the sparse sketch.

-To analyze the UOT problem, we first normalize the kernel matrix $\K$ such that $\bm 1_n^\top\K\one/n^2$ are bounded by $1/4$.
-This requirement can be naturally satisfied by rescaling the optimization problem \eqref{approx-ruot} because $\bm 1_n^\top\K\one/n^2\le 1$.
+To analyze the UOT problem, we first rescale the source measure such that $\bm a \in \Delta^{n-1}$.
 Then, the following result holds.